rafael-gomes/pass-generator/README.md

 ```
 After clone, open the index.html on browser and enjoy it.

+Optionally you can generate passwords on [this page ](https://rafael-gomes.github.io/pass-generator/)

 ## 📝 License

 This project is under MIT License